zwderek/devsecops-infra/README.md

 3. Change password when asked.
 4. Go to **My Account → Security**
 5. Generate a new token (e.g. `jenkins-token`)
 6. Copy the token.
-You'll need it in Jenkins.
+We'll need it in Jenkins.

 ### 5.3 Jenkins Configuration